alcounit/selenosis/README.md

 ```

 ### Labels and annotations
-[Labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/) and [annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) are supported by config and can be set globally or individually depends on your requirements.
+[Labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/) and [annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) are supported by config and can be added globally or individually depends on your requirements.
 ``` json
 {
   "chrome": {